Birthday: November 4, 1937 (Scorpio)

 Her last film appearance to date was in the film ‘Play the Flute’ in 2019.

-She has written a book titled ‘A Needlepoint Scrapbook,’ detailing various needlepoint designs.
+She wrote a book titled ‘A Needlepoint Scrapbook,’ detailing various needlepoint designs.

 She received her own “star” on the ‘Hollywood Walk of Fame’ in 1989.

 Loretta Swit dated actor Dennis Holahan in the early 1980s and got married to him in 1983.
 The couple divorced in 1995.
-Following this, Loretta has remained single.
-She does not have any children.
+Following this, Loretta remained single.
+She did not have any children.

 In the 1980s, she became a supporter of R Adams Cowley, the founder of the ‘Shock Trauma Unit’ at the ‘University of Maryland.’
 It was a one-of-a-kind establishment in the country.